 Here's a rundown of the Spider-Man villain spinoffs on the cards at Sony - listed in order of how far along the production pipeline they are.

-The first of Sony’s Spider-Man spinoffs, Venom stars Tom Hardy as Eddie Brock.
+The first of Sony's Spider-Man spinoffs, Venom stars Tom Hardy as Eddie Brock.
 The film is due for release on October 5th, 2018, and is apparently inspired by the Lethal Protector comics.
 These see the tongue-slavering symbiote launch his career as an antihero / vigilante, while the Life Foundation attempt to create new symbiote agents.
+The first teaser trailer was roundly criticized, but the more recent full trailer is actually the most-viewed in the entire Spider-Man franchise.

 Producer Matthew Tolmach is currently dodging questions about whether or not the film will feature a nod to Spider-Man.
 Meanwhile, fans are particularly excited to debate whether or not Michelle Williams's character, Eddie's ex-wife Anne Weying, will transform into She-Venom.